MrWenhaoY/exploding-kittens/Notes/notes.md

  TODO:
+  - Format 1 skip, noplay.json
   - Add a new card
-  - Skips with intelligent opponent
+  - Finish skips with intelligent opponent
+  - Add in random defuse
   - Maybe do out analysis of winrate for e exploding kittens and x cards total in deck